 Roth IRAs may seem ideal, but they have drawbacks, such as the lack of immediate tax relief and a low maximum contribution.
 It's unlikely that you'll earn more in retirement than while you work.
 As a result, you'll likely find yourself in a lower income tax bracket when you retire.
-Dorsainvil says it's important for everyone to understand all the benefits offered by investing in a Roth IRA, as well as other options such as converting your 401k to a Gold IRA.
+Dorsainvil says it's important for everyone to understand all the benefits offered by investing in a Roth IRA, including how certain withdrawals counts as income for custodial roth, as well as other options such as converting your 401k to a Gold IRA.
+Dorsainvil, who works with Generation Y clients and helps guide them through their financial lives, urges them to invest in Roth IRAs.
+Roth IRAs may seem ideal, but they have drawbacks, such as the lack of immediate tax relief and a low maximum contribution.
+It's unlikely that you'll earn more in retirement than while you work.
+As a result, you'll likely find yourself in a lower income tax bracket when you retire.
+Dorsainvil says it's important for everyone to understand all the benefits offered by investing in a Roth IRA, including how certain withdrawals counts as income for custodial roth, as well as other options such as converting your 401k to a Gold IRA.
 Dorsainvil, who works with Generation Y clients and helps guide them through their financial lives, urges them to invest in Roth IRAs.

 He points out that a Roth IRA offers many lucrative benefits, such as flexibility in withdrawals and distributions, a variety of investment opportunities, and the minimal tax penalties that come with it.
 However, there are some drawbacks to a Roth IRA.
 Taxes play an important role when we invest for retirement, Dorsainvil says.
 That's why a Roth IRA is a great option.